lazysquirrellabs/blog/_posts/2014-02-19-how-does-unity-export-to-so-many-platforms.markdown

 author: Matheus Amazonas
 categories: jekyll update
 ---
 So for my first article I picked a not so simple theme, but one that has been extremely intriguing to me lately.
-This week a friend, during a talk about game development and Unity3D, asked me: *“How does Unity export to so many and different platforms?”* I started to think and formulate my answer, struggled and I couldn’t really answer why.
+This week a friend, during a talk about game development and Unity, asked me: *“How does Unity export to so many and different platforms?”* I started to think and formulate my answer, struggled and I couldn’t really answer why.
 I never really thought about it.
 So I started researching about it.

 # Intro

-[Unity3D](http://unity3d.com/){:target="_blank"} is probably the most famous Game Development Engine on the market.
+[Unity](http://unity3d.com/){:target="_blank"} is probably the most famous Game Development Engine on the market.
 It’s user friendly (15 y.o. kids can use it after a few tutorials, trust me), it’s available for both Windows and MacOS X (a Linux port is on experimental phase)  and finally and the most important in this article: it can export to basically any existing device.
 I’m not kidding, check the list at their [website](http://unity3d.com/unity/multiplatform){:target="_blank"}:

 - iOS
 - Android